sindresorhus/ow/readme.md

 [Complete API documentation](https://sindresorhus.com/ow)

+Ow does not currently include TypeScript type guards, but we do [plan to include type assertions](https://github.com/sindresorhus/ow/issues/159).

 ### ow(value, predicate)

 Test if `value` matches the provided `predicate`.
 Throws an `ArgumentError` if the test fails.